nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 lines can vary, which is okay.
 What's important is that the summary line at the end report that all tests passed; none failed or crashed.)

+Both Waf and ``test.py`` will split up the job on the available CPU cores of the machine, in parallel.

 Running a Script
 ****************